-Miami’s booming financial district may be a hub for young professionals, but in Brickell, business is anything but “as usual.”
+Miami’s booming financial district may be a hub for young professionals, but in downtown business is anything but “as usual.”
 Here, futuristic skyscrapers receive as much sunshine and ocean breezes as any resort town, and trendy restaurants line its walk-able thoroughfares.

 Burrito San serves up sizable burrito eats, among other offerings.